noah-nuebling/mac-mouse-fix/README.md

   - Replacing the paths and URLs at the top
   - Adjust the code further to fit your needs.
     - The script is written for a simple app bundle that's shipped in a zip file, if you ship in a dmg or something you'll have to adjust it.
-    - The code involving `prefpane_bundle_name` is only there because my app moved from being a prefpane to being a normal app bundle.
+    - The code involving `prefpane_bundle_name` is only there because my app moved from being a prefpane to being a normal app bundle in the past.
 You'll probably want to remove it.
-    - Maybe other things I can't think of.
+    - Maybe other things I can't think of right now.
 - Adjust `update-notes.css` to your liking
 - Replace the URL in `print_download_counts.py` if you want to use that script.

 To use the automatically generated appcasts from within your macos app you can use these URLs:
   - https://raw.githubusercontent.com/[owner]/[repo]/update-feed/appcast.xml